 Check your insurance policy Terms and Conditions to see if any are applicable to supporting a claim.

 If all else fails, you may need to consider taking your case to the Small Claims Court or the relevant Ombudsman.
 A final letter before action will be required before you can do so as you will need to demonstrate that you have given the company ample opportunities to address the problem before escalating it in this way.
+Ensure you thoroughly check what you are and what you are able to claim for before filing your case and take legal advice if necessary.

 If you are dealing with any company behaving unfairly then you can report it via this gov.uk link.